-Leadership/Management/Leadership Survey
+Leadership/Management Survey

-Chief Executive OfficerCEO Leadership/Management Survey
+CEO Leadership/Management Survey

 Old The CEO: Needs Meets Exceeds Unable Improvement Expectations Expectations to Assess A. Stakeholder Relations 2, 3 1.
-Effectively represents and promotes the interests of the retirement system to stakeholders (e.g., City Council) , maintaining their trust and confidence.
+Effectively represents and promotes the interests of the retirement system to stakeholders (e.g., City Council), maintaining their trust and confidence.
 33, 34 2.
-Promotes and maintains trust and confidence vis avis key stakeholders (e.g. the City Council).
-Works effectively with the Mayor's Office, City Council, and City Administration, as well as the media and general public.
+Works effectively with the Mayor's Office, City Council, and City Administration, as well as the 19 2 media and general public.
 19 3.
-Demonstrates a high degree of personal integrity, ethics, and decorumstrong service orientation towards the membership.
-B. Board Relations 12, 32, 36 4.
-Demonstrates an appreciation of both the "big picture" (e.g. strategy and policy) and the day to-day tasks of management and administration.
-Keeps the Board properly informed of all relevant matters, and supports the Board to ensure Board meetings are efficient and effective.
-10, 29 5.
-Provides sound recommendations or guidance to the Board/committees regarding board policy matters and decisions (e.g., identifying and analyzing issues with well-supported recommendations).
-17, 18 6.
-Is responsive to questions/concerns of board members and welcomes their feedback (e.g., suggestions, new ideas, and constructive criticism).
-C. Enterprise Risk Management, Operations Management, and Human Resources 9 5-7.
-Effectively monitors trends in the environment (e.g-,, the City, pension industry, etc.) that may have a significant impact on the Systems.
+Demonstrates a strong service orientation towards the membership.
+B. Board Relations 12, 32, 4.
+Keeps the Board properly informed of all relevant 36 matters, and supports the Board to ensure Board meetings are efficient and effective.
+10, 29 5. the Board/committees regarding board policy matters and decisions (e.g., identifying and analyzing issues with well-supported recommendations).
+17, 6.
+Is responsive to questions/concerns of board 18 0. members and welcomes their feedback (e.g., suggestions, new ideas, and constructive criticism).
+C. Enterprise Risk Management, Operations Management , and Human Resources 9 7.
+Effectively monitors trends in the environment (e.g., the City, pension industry, etc.) that may have a significant impact on the Systems.
+21, 22, 8.
+Demonstrates technical and professional 23, knowledge of: 27, 28 a. all facets of public plan administration to effectively lead and oversee benefit administration, the actuarial function, etc.; and b. public plan investments to effectively lead and oversee the investment program and the work of the CIO.
+I 1

-Old The CEO: Needs Meets Exceeds Unable Improvement Expectations Expectations to Assess 21, 8.
-Provides sound recommendations or guidance to 21, 22, 23, the Board/committees regarding board policy 27, matters and decisions.
-Demonstrates technical and 28 professional knowledge of: a. all facets of public plan administration to effectively lead and oversee benefit administration, the actuarial function, etc.; and 6.b. public plan investments to effectively lead and oversee the investment program and the work of the CIO.
-31, 35 9.
-Develops and recommends an appropriate 33 operating budget, including the effective and efficient use of consultants and other service providers.
-24, 25 10.
-Works effectively with senior management, and 23 promotes staff satisfaction, development, and recognition of all staff.
-D. Leadership/Management 4 4 11.
-Demonstrates a high degree of personal integrity, 11 ethics, and decorum.
-11 7-12.
-Demonstrates good judgment in his/her 1 = actions, decisions, and communications.
-15 8.13.
-Keeps the Board properly informed of all relevant matters.
-Articulates a clear and appropriate 1.1 strategy and direction for the organization.
+Old The CEO: Needs Meets Exceeds Unable Improvement Expectations Expectations to Assess 31, 9.
+Develops and recommends an appropriate 35 operating budget, including the effective and efficient use of consultants and other service providers.
+24, 10.
+Works effectively with senior management, and 25 promotes staff satisfaction, development, and recognition of all staff .
+D. Leadership/Management 4 11.
+Demonstrates a high degree of personal integrity, ethics, and decorum.
+11 12.
+Demonstrates good judgment in his/her actions, decisions, and communications.
+15 13.
+Articulates a clear and appropriate strategy and direction for the organization.
 14 14.
 Communicates effectively in oral reports, presentations, and other communications.